chris-milsted/sa-demo-ondat/Demo-Building.md

 ```

 * Here you can see that the topology zone flags are set on the nodes for OnDat to use.
-* Rather than set the feature flags on a per PVC level, we are now also going to define a new storage class which will set repication, encryption and TAP so that we can build a secure, reaplicated production ready storage layer on top of this k8s cluster using OnDat:
+* Rather than set the feature flags on a per PVC level, we are now also going to define a new storage class which will set replication, encryption and TAP so that we can build a secure, replicated production ready storage layer on top of this k8s cluster using OnDat:

 ```yaml
 apiVersion: storage.k8s.io/v1